This FAQ answers some common questions about how to appeal a denied claim.

 There are five levels of appeals.
 Below is an example of a fast-track/expedited request appeals process.

 If the hospital says you must leave and you think it’s too soon, appeal to the Quality Improvement Organization (QIO) by midnight of the day of your discharge.
 The QIO should make its decision and call you within 24 hours of receiving all the information it needs.

 If your appeal to the QIO is not successful, you will not be held responsible for the cost of the 24-hour period during which you waited for the QIO to make a decision.
 But if you remain in the hospital after that period, you may be responsible for the cost of your care if you do not win at a higher level of appeal.

 If needed, you can move to the next level by appealing to the Qualified Independent Contractor (QIC) by noon of the day following the QIO's denial.
-The QIC should make a decision within 72 hours.
+The QIC should make a decision within 72 hours of an 'expedited request'.
 If you continue to stay in the hospital, you cannot be charged until the QIC makes a decision.
 However, if you lose your appeal, you will be responsible for the cost of the stay.

 If the appeal to QIC is denied, you can choose to move to the next level by appealing to the Administrative Law Judge (ALJ) within 60 days.
 Amount in question should be $160 or more.
 If you decide to appeal to the ALJ, it may be a good idea to contact a lawyer or legal services organization to help you with the process.
 The ALJ should make a decision within 90 days.

 If your appeal to the ALJ is denied, you can choose to continue to the next level by appealing for a Medicare Appeals Council (MAC) review within 60 days of the date on your ALJ denial letter.
 There is no deadline for the MAC to make its decision.